fraibacas/prefect-orion/README.md

         ```
         make register-test-flow
         ```
-        A flow named `my-docker-flow` should exist
+        A flow named `my-docker-flow` should have been created
     * Create a flow run from the UI by creating a `Quick Run` from the Flows view